python/mypy/docs/source/getting_started.rst

 by running mypy with the ``--disallow-untyped-defs`` flag.

-Another potentially useful flag is ``--strict``, which enables many (thought not all) of the available strictness options -- including ``--disallow-untyped-defs``.
+Another potentially useful flag is ``--strict``, which enables many (though not all) of the available strictness options -- including ``--disallow-untyped-defs``.

 This flag is mostly useful if you're starting a new project from scratch